 I seriously cannot recommend these Healthy Caramelised Nuts enough!
-An insanely moreish but guilt-free snack that only takes 5 minutes to make!
-They’re also so much healthier than shop-bought flavoured nuts as they’re not encrusted in salt/sugar, but still full of flavour.
+An insanely moreish but guilt-free snack that takes less than 10 minutes to make!
+They’re so much healthier than shop-bought flavoured nuts, but still full of flavour.

-And what’s best about these healthy caramelised nuts is that all you need to make these is a bag of nuts, a frying pan and a few basic ingredients that you’re likely to have in your store cupboard anyway and they only take 5 minutes to prepare!
+And what’s best about these healthy caramelised nuts is that all you need to make these is a bag of nuts, a frying pan and a few basic ingredients that you’re likely to have in your store cupboard anyway.

 You can use any nuts you want, such as: